Many patients are forced to use crutches to get around when dealing with foot pain or to recover from a medical procedure involving the feet.

-Most issues with pain from operating your knee walker are a result of not adjusting the knee walker properly.
-Almost all medical supply stores have staff that will be willing to assist you in adjusting your knee walker.
-If you order your knee walker online or from a non-specialized store, you can always speak with your doctor or physical therapist to assist you.
-Most doctor’s offices and physical therapists would be happy to help you get the most out of your knee walker in order to speed up recovery.
+If you ordered yours online or from a non-specialized store, you could always speak with your doctor or physical therapist to assist you.
+Most doctor’s offices and physical therapists would be happy to help you get the most out of your knee scooter to speed up recovery.

 7. Keep It in Peak Working Order

-Also, be sure to check and maintain the nuts and bolts of the walker.
-It only takes a few minutes a few times a week to check to make sure that the bolts are still in place, and it will save you a much bigger headache down the road.
+Check and maintain the nuts and bolts of the walker.
+It only takes a few minutes a few times a week to check that the bolts are still in place, and it will save you a much bigger headache down the road.